cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Prio3Histogram

-This instance of Prio3 allows for estimating the distribution of the measurements by computing a simple histogram.
-Each measurement is an arbitrary integer and the aggregate result counts the number of measurements that fall in a set of fixed buckets.
+This instance of Prio3 allows for estimating a distribution of measurements by computing a simple histogram.
+Each measurement increments one histogram bucket, out of a set of fixed buckets.
+The aggregate result counts the number of measurements in each bucket.

 This instance of Prio3 uses PrgSha3 ({{prg-sha3}}) as its PRG.
 Its validity circuit, denoted `Histogram`, uses `Field128` ({{fields}}) as its finite field.
-The measurement is encoded as a one-hot vector representing the bucket into which the measurement falls (let `bucket` denote a sequence of monotonically increasing integers):
+Let `length` be the number of histogram buckets.
+The measurement is encoded as a one-hot vector representing the bucket into which the measurement falls:

 ~~~
 def encode(Histogram, measurement: Integer):
-    boundaries = buckets + [math.inf]
-    encoded = [Field128(0) for _ in range(len(boundaries))]
+    encoded = [Field128(0)] * length
-    for i in range(len(boundaries)):
-        if measurement <= boundaries[i]:
-            encoded[i] = Field128(1)
+    encoded[measurement] = Field128(1)
     return encoded

 def truncate(Histogram, inp: Vec[Field128]):
     return inp